cosnaneepa18689/cosnaneepa/README.md

-Eminem's album "The Marshall Mathers LP" was released in May 2000 and became the fastest-selling solo album in US history, propelled by hits like "The Real Slim Shady" and "Stan."
+Nelly's debut album "Country Grammar" was released in 2000 and became a commercial success, with singles like "Country Grammar (Hot Sh*t)" and "Ride wit Me."